tareqanwar/LocationNumerals/README.md

-# FlattenArray
+# LocationNumerals

-Flattens an array of arbitrarily nested arrays into a flat array.
+Converts decimal numbers to location numerals and vice versa.
 Tests are setup using PHPUnit 7

 Commands to run the tests in command line: